mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-06-09-joining-the-cloud-revolution.md

 application developers necessarily have, or - once the lustre of the shiny and deeply fashionable new technology fades - actually really _want_.

+What do I mean by that?
+Simply that for many application developers, job satisfaction comes from being immersed in a codebase; designing elegant, cleanly-coded classes or functions; choosing good processing algorithms or data structures; implementing complicated calculations with a deft simplicity; protecting data from accidental abuse; tracking down bugs with techniques honed from years of practice; choosing where to place logging outputs to allow maximum clarity of forensics and monitoring.
+The list goes on, and of course I don't speak for anyone other than myself, but I hope it's clear that _Things Developers Find Rewarding_ and _Things System Engineers Find Rewarding_ don't necessarily overlap.

+Application developers do of course need to design and build appropriately to their architecture: coding away, oblivious to a generally distributed architecture, isn't really on.

 # Those Who Forget History...

 ...are famously condemned to repeat it.
 A lot of the container solution buzz right now reminds me of the J2EE, EJB situation nearly 20 years ago.
-The Entity/Session bean implementation of early 2000s was heavily flawed - ain't hindsight great - but much vaunted by the industry at the time, and humans nature being what it is, everyone in the Java ecosystem soon became convinced that EJBs on fully fledged J2EE app servers was the only way to go.
+The Entity/Session bean implementation of early 2000s was heavily flawed - ain't hindsight great - but much vaunted by the industry at the time, and human nature being what it is, everyone in the Java ecosystem soon became convinced that EJBs on fully fledged J2EE app servers was the only way to go.
 Servlets?
 Pah.
 All in for EJBs!

 So we all duly learned about EJBs.
 Chapter 1 of the Sun Microsystems guide pretty much warned us what was coming by talking about all the roles involved: developers, deployers, configurers.
 More or less: get your team of 60 together now folks, we've an application to build!
-Any my God they had the boilerplate XML to need it.
+And my God: they had the boilerplate XML to need it!

 Long story short: over-complicated technology that most teams didn't fully understand or handle well, leading to even simple CRUD apps being deployed in vastly over-architected distributed balls of mud that then ran like _utter